EclairJS/eclairjs-node/README.md

 Resources
 ===================
-More detailed information is available in the Eclair Node [Wiki](https://github.com/EclairJS/eclairjs-node/wikis/home) and find out how to get involved under [Project and Community](https://github.com/EclairJS/eclairjs-node/wikis/Project-and-Community).
+More detailed information is available in the Eclair Node [Wiki](https://github.com/EclairJS/eclairjs-node/wikis/home).
+Presentations and information about getting involved is under [Project and Community](https://github.com/EclairJS/eclairjs-node/wikis/Project-and-Community).